Table of Contents

 Ah, Equifax.
 If you already have an ID monitoring service, it may well be because of this company, which is the poster child for bad security.
 One of the big three credit reporting agencies, Equifax had no less than five major data breaches in 2017, affecting nearly every American who has a credit history.
 In the months that followed, we learned that things may have somehow even been worse than originally known.

-And the company’s ham-fisted response to each data breach made matters worse: At one point, the company was also vulnerable to hackers..
-And the site it set up to provide free credit account monitoring after the data breach was originally
+And the company’s ham-fisted response to each data breach made matters worse: At one point, the company was directing users to a fake help site.
+And the site it set up to provide free credit account monitoring after the data breach was originally also vulnerable to hackers.

 Heads rolled, executives left, and the company’s reputation is in tatters.
 And yet, thanks to a tepid response from the federal government, it’s unclear if anything has really changed.
 Equifax remains one of at least three companies — Experian and TransUnion being the other two big ones — that passes judgment on whether we’re all credit-worthy.